mickeys/non_trivial_gnuplot/graphing_ping/README.md

-# Real-time monitoring and graphing of ping

-I've been around, and let me tell you, sometimes it's not all it's cracked up to be, especially the networking, the Wi-Fi and wired connections both.
-Recently my productivity has been sorely challenged by exceedingly poor infrastructure.
-What's a coder to do?
-Well, write some code, of course.

-**Goal**: I'd like to measure some quality of the connection between my computer and another one out there on the 'net.
-I'll show you how to see that connection quality first in text format, and then in graphic form.
-Each has its uses.
-You'll thank me later :-)
+# Triaging networking issues in real-time

+One of my life's greatest pleasures is travel.
+While I started in pre-digital times, now I — like most of us — rarely move about without at least a phone and often with a laptop.
+Presupposing the availability of a reasonably reliable network connection will lead to frustration and failure.
+This column describes how I came to triage issues in far-flung places like Sichuan, China, and Cape Town, South Africa.
+The techniques and code I used can help you on your travels.

+## You can't fix what you can't measure

+One symptom of first-world hubris is imagining the rest of the world has heavy bandwidth available upon demand (as we do in much of the cosmopolitan USA).
+The cost to individuals and governments for this kind of infrastructure is prohibitive, and so — at a very minimum — the mobile apps and websites you've grown used to will perform poorly, if at all.
+Blocking behavior while waiting on large images or supporting data to be delivered yields poor results or complete failure.

+Most recently, on a months-long trip to China, my work productivity and social participation was sorely challenged by exceedingly poor infrastructure.
+Hotel technical support was seemingly limited to "let us reboot the Wi-Fi access point nearest to you"; without the real-time measurements of bad performance there was no chance of enlisting IT to improve the situation.

+## We need connectivity, latency, and bandwidth

+Being able to reach the computer which has data you desire — **connectivity** — is the first hurdle to retrieving data.
+If there's no route from your device to the requested computer over the network then nothing good can follow.

+The lag in the time it takes data to pass from one point on a network to another — **latency** — is usually what social media scrollers and video game players mean when "my computer is slow" is uttered.
+Latency issues can happen when the route between devices is inefficient, having too many "hops", or hardware along the route is performing poorly.

+The volume of data transmitted over the connection — **bandwidth** — restricts performance; "starving for content" exposes assumptions in app code about what's necessary to proceed (like preventing entering a search phrase until a graphic banner finishes loading).
+Bandwidth assumptions are so important that software quality assurance teams will frequently "throttle" their existing network to simulate real-world locations to make apps and websites work better in resource-constrained situations.

+## Our goal is to provide actionable information

+Having discovered that hotel IT can't be motivated to fix what can't be measured, my goal was to test the performance of my laptop and provide actionable information to improve my circumstances whilst on the road.
+Read on to have the same tools in your kit; at the end of this post you'll have the ability to see and share text and graphic measurements of the networks you traverse.

-NOTE: My efforts were done in `bash` on <a href="https://en.wikipedia.org/wiki/MacOS">macOS</a>, which is a UNIX variant called 'darwin'.
-I believe all this code is portable to <a href="https://www.linux.org/">Linux</a> and <a href="https://msdn.microsoft.com/en-us/commandline/wsl/about">Ubuntu for Windows</a>.
+While my efforts were done in `bash` on <a href="https://en.wikipedia.org/wiki/MacOS">macOS</a>, a UNIX variant called 'darwin', I believe all this code is portable to <a href="https://www.linux.org/">Linux</a> and <a href="https://msdn.microsoft.com/en-us/commandline/wsl/about">Ubuntu for Windows</a>.
 If you find a bug, please let me know.
 Code fragments will be used to describe useful patterns; the complete source code appears at the bottom.

+## Reporting issues textually

+The most bare-bones solution is to use the built-in tools to measure network issues.
+The following section covers how to obtain this basic information in a text-based way.

-## Aim for a target
+### First step: aim for the target

-A network consists of (at minimum) two computers, yours and one other.
-On your local networks, and the Internet, there are many computers.
-You can "reach" many of them.
-Which to pick as our target?
+A network consists of (at minimum) two computers, yours and the one with which you want to communicate.
+On your local networks, and the Internet, there are many computers within reach.
+Which to pick as the target?

-If you're doing this for a work project, then you possibly have some local computer in mind, something that's vital to your business and must be reachable at all times.
-For the rest of us, we just want something "out there" that will serve as our target.
+If you're suffering network connectivity issues with a work project, then you may have a specific computer in mind, something vital to your business process (like an email server), that would serve as a good target.
+If not, finding a public computer with high availability will serve as our target.

 A very common US-centric target is the Google <a href="https://en.wikipedia.org/wiki/Domain_Name_System">DNS</a> cluster, identified by the very easy-to-remember IP address of 8.8.8.8.
 Feel free to substitute something appropriate for your country.
-The use case of working behind the <a href="https://en.wikipedia.org/wiki/Great_Firewall">Great Firewall of China</a> is covered below.
+(The use case of working behind the <a href="https://en.wikipedia.org/wiki/Great_Firewall">Great Firewall of China</a> is covered below.)

 For the moment, though, we'll use